vasil-yordanov/kolmogorov-stephens-test/README.md

 This project contains 3 executalbe programs each of them will be described in the next chapter

 ## Program `simulate_data`
-This program is used to generate set of random variable.
+This program is used to generate set of random variables.
 ### Usage:
 ```bash
 ./simulate_data <type> <file_name> <number_of_points>